 Ama Natura means "She Loves Nature" in Latin

-And, that is exactly what AMA demonstrates as she visits anchorages, ports and people each year in the Inside Passage.
+And, that is exactly what “AMA” demonstrates as she visits anchorages, ports and people each summer in the Inside Passage.
 Her design is a study in integration, focused on protecting clean water, people and wildlife.

 All of her systems are part of the picture:

-Solid modeled, highly efficient hull and propulsion system designed with a slow turning, naturally aspirated and adequately-sized (48 HP) engine, high reduction transmission and oversize (24") slow-turning prop;
+Solid modeled, highly efficient hull and propulsion system designed with a slow turning, naturally aspirated and adequately-sized (48 HP) engine with approximately 40% reserve power, high reduction transmission and oversize (24") slow-turning prop;

-Use of local (Oregon, for now) waste-sourced biodiesel and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; biodiesel cookstove and fireplace, and 97% ethanol summer stove;
+Use of NW waste-sourced biodiesel - soon to be all Renewable diesel - and Renewable Lubricants (NOAA's choice) carbohydrate-based motor oil, transmission fluid and hydraulic fluid; a biodiesel cookstove and fireplace, and 97% ethanol summer stove;

 Five trials to date with copper-free bottom paints to find the most effective low impact solution (Petite Hydrocoat Eco being the best performing so far);